andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 Feature branching implies a lower bound to the size of a change-set - you can't be smaller than a cohesive feature.

-Continuous Integration applies a different trigger for integration - you integrate whenever you've made a hunk of progress on the feature and your branch is still healthy. ==There's no expectation that the feature be complete, just that there's been a worthwhile amount of changes to the codebase.==
+Continuous Integration applies a different trigger for integration - you integrate whenever you've made a hunk of progress on the feature and your branch is still healthy. <mark>There's no expectation that the feature be complete, just that there's been a worthwhile amount of changes to the codebase.</mark>

 The rule of thumb is that ["everyone commits to the mainline every day"](https://martinfowler.com/articles/continuousIntegration.html#EveryoneCommitsToTheMainlineEveryDay), or more precisely: *you should never have more than a day's work sitting unintegrated in your local repository*.
 In practice, most practitioners of Continuous Integration integrate many times a day.

-Developers using Continuous Integration need to get used to the idea of reaching frequent integration points with a partially built feature. ==They need to consider how to do this without exposing a partially built feature in the running system.==
+Developers using Continuous Integration need to get used to the idea of reaching frequent integration points with a partially built feature. <mark>They need to consider how to do this without exposing a partially built feature in the running system.</mark>

 - Hiding a partially built feature by hooking up a [Keystone Interface](https://martinfowler.com/bliki/KeystoneInterface.html) last is often an effective technique.
 - If there's no way to easily hide the partial feature, we can use [feature flags](https://martinfowler.com/articles/feature-toggles.html) (or feature toggles).
 As well as hiding a partially built feature, such flags also allow the feature to be selectively revealed to a subset of users - often handy for a slow roll-out of a new feature.

 Those who use Continuous Integration need [Self Testing Code](https://martinfowler.com/bliki/SelfTestingCode.html), so that there's confidence that having partially built features in mainline doesn't increase the chance of bugs.
 With this approach, developers write tests for the partially built features as they are writing that feature code and commit both feature code and tests into mainline together (perhaps using [Test Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html)).

-In terms of a local repo, ==most people who use Continuous Integration don't bother with a separate local branch to work on==.
+In terms of a local repo, <mark>most people who use Continuous Integration don't bother with a separate local branch to work on</mark>.
 It's usually straightforward to commit to the local master and perform mainline integration when done.
-However it's perfectly fine to open a feature branch and do the work there, if developers prefer it, integrating back into the local master and mainline at frequent intervals. ==The difference between feature branching and continuous integration isn't whether or not there's a feature branch, but when developers integrate with mainline.==
+However it's perfectly fine to open a feature branch and do the work there, if developers prefer it, integrating back into the local master and mainline at frequent intervals. <mark>The difference between feature branching and continuous integration isn't whether or not there's a feature branch, but when developers integrate with mainline.</mark>

 #### When to use Continuous Integration